-- The City maintains a Master Fee and Charges Schedule identifying applicable fees and charges for various City services. - The Master Fee and Charges Schedule approved in 2024 incorporates a full cost of service study based on FY 2023/24 budget data. - A comprehensive study is conducted every three to five years, with interim updates in between to maintain alignment with actual service costs.
-These interim adjustments are essential to prevent erosion of cost recovery as operational costs increase, When a fee is set below full cost recovery, the General Fund typically provides a subsidy to cover the shortfall. - If adopted as proposed, the updated schedule is expected to generate up to \$810,000 in additional annual revenue which all of which will benefit the General Fund. - In the years between full cost of service studies, it is recommended that the City Council authorize annual inflationary adjustments to fees.
-These adjustments are based on the prior year's percentage change in the CPI for All Urban Consumers in the Los Angeles-Long Beach-Anaheim area and are capped at a maximum of 5% per year.
+- The City maintains a Master Fee and Charges Schedule identifying applicable fees and charges for various City services. - The Master Fee and Charges Schedule approved in 2024 incorporates a full cost of service study based on FY 2023/24 budget data. - A comprehensive study is conducted every three to five years, with interim updates in between to maintain alignment with actual service costs. - Updated schedule is expected to generate up to \$810,000 in additional General Fund revenue. - In the years between full cost of service studies, City Council may authorize annual inflationary adjustments to fees.
+These adjustments are capped at a maximum of 5% per year.